10 Incredible Facts About The Bamboo Plant & Bamboo Viscose

 If there’s one thing that bamboo is known for it’s being the main food for panda bears.
 Deforestation in China has been devastating to its population of pandas.
 However, with renewed efforts to save this endangered species, forests full of bamboo have been grown.
 Though there is still a long way to go to save the panda species, this planting has removed their “endangered” status.

-If we’ve said it once, we’ll say it again: bamboo makes for incredible pillows!
-Bamboo has been utilized as a material for thousands of years, but recently boomed in popularity among the bedding community.
-Known for its softer-than-silk texture, bamboo pillows are naturally cooling, wicking away moisture and heat from the body, leaving you cool and comfortable.
-Check out the Luxury Bamboo Pillows here!
+If we’ve said it once, we’ll say it again: bamboo viscose material makes for incredible pillows!
+Known for its softer-than-silk texture, bamboo viscose pillows are naturally cooling, wicking away moisture and heat from the body, leaving you cool and comfortable.
+Check out our Luxury Pillows here!

 We've gone ahead & enclosed a 10% off coupon below for you to use if you'd like to take the plunge and try out our sheets for yourself!
 To shop our collection & get 10% OFF Use the code 'BLOG10' at checkout.